 Azelaic acid also helps to minimise the appearance of red acne marks and also has brightening properties which helps to tackle uneven skin tone.
 In addition to these properties, Azelaic acid is also a powerful anti-inflammatory which calms skin down which also explains its frequent use in controlling rosacea.
 This multi-tasker works on so many levels to improve the appearance of acne-prone skin as well as improving the appearance of all types of acne scars.

 Azelaic acid comes in serum, gel and cream forms.
-I recommend the use of Azelaic Acid Suspension 10% by The Ordinary and to apply five to six drops at night on the whole face or you can simply use it to target the specific areas.
+I recommend the use of a ten percent azelaic acid serum, applied at night on the whole face or you can simply use it to target the specific areas.
 Regular use of azelaic acid suspension will help prevent moderate acne from becoming worse before it spreads further and creates scars.
 Just like retinoids, azelaic acid helps to enhance skin cell turnover rates so that new skin is growing faster as dead skin cells are exfoliated away.
 This is why azelaic acid helps to counter post-inflammatory hyperpigmentation, PIH, and improve the appearance of acne marks and scars.

-After the application of azelaic acid, use 100% Organic Cold Pressed Rosehip Seed Oil.
+After the application of azelaic acid, use a nourishing oil, such as 100% Organic Cold-Pressed Rosehip Seed Oil, £9.
 Rosehip seed oil underwent clinical trials in South America in the early 1980’s.
 The trials studied people with extensive scarring, acne scarring, deep wrinkles, surgical scars and UV damaged skin.
 The results showed a marked improvement in the appearance of scars especially after four months use, although improvements were noted at monthly intervals.
 Rosehip seed oil was found to regenerate skin, improve the appearance of all types of scars and prevent the advancement of wrinkles.
-It may also be prudent to use Salicylic Acid 2% Solution, a beta hydroxyl acid, to deep clean pores of excess sebum.
+It may also be prudent to use a salicylic acid, a beta hydroxyl acid, to deep clean pores of excess sebum.